spikeyrock/erc-20-token/README.md

-# XXX Token - ERC20 Upgradeable Token
+# TTN Token - ERC20 Upgradeable Token

 This project implements an upgradeable ERC20 token on the Base network with multiple functionalities: